 You can escape the busy cities of the Triangle at William B. Umstead State Park.
-There are 20 miles of marked trails at this 5,500-acre park that range from short strolls to deeper explorations of the mixed forests of pine and deciduous hardwoods, such as oaks, hickories and sweet gums.
-Most of the deciduous trees are examples of species native to the state.
+There are more than 20 miles of marked trails at this nearly 6,000-acre park that range from short strolls to deeper explorations of the mixed forests of pine and deciduous hardwoods such as oaks, hickories and sweet gums.
+Most of the deciduous trees are examples of species native to our state.
 That combination can lead to spectacular views of autumn colors – when you’re not busy watching the wildlife or birds.

 2 Mount Mitchell